-The Infusion Consumables revenue included our acquired revenue from the HIS business and includes approximately two months of revenue from the point of closing of the transaction to the end of the quarter.
+The Infusion Consumables revenue included our acquired revenue from the HIS business, which year-to-date includes approximately five months of revenue from the point of closing of the transaction to the end of the current quarter.
 Additionally, the Infusion Consumables market segment includes our legacy Infusion Therapy and Oncology businesses.
 The decrease in infusion consumables sales is mainly due to the timing of the recognition of HIS sales, which pre-close were recognized upon sale to HIS and are now recognized as sold to end customers post-close.